aws-powertools/powertools-lambda-java/docs/core/logging.md

 description: Core utility
 ---

-Logger provides an opinionated logger with output structured as JSON.
+Logging provides an opinionated logger with output structured as JSON.

 **Key features**